-What is Flex Track?
+What Is Flex Track?

 Working with individual track sections has its convenience, but for free-flowing original track designs, flex track is a better option.
 Working with flex track takes some care and practice but with a little patience and know-how, even a beginner can pick it up quickly.

 Flex track is a bendable track section that can be shaped to any radius.
 One rail is fixed while the other slides in the cradles.
-Sections come in 18 to 36 inch lengths in most scales.
+Sections come in 18 to 36-inch lengths in most scales.
 Narrow gauges are available too.Continue to 2 of 5 below.

 02 of 05

-Build a Strong Foundation For Flex Track
+Build a Strong Foundation for Flex Track

 With any track, you want to support it well.

 Make sure your train table or benchwork has a firm, even surface.
 If you have changes in elevation, make sure they transition to level smoothly.
-If you have seems in the table top, make sure they are completely level and well supported.
+If you have seems on the table top, make sure they are completely level and well supported.